strategist922/SolutionArchitects/README.md

 1. Parameters
    1. Type: UNIQUE (string): **[*UNIQUE*]** # Use the one previously entered
    1. Select: LOCATION: **[*LOCATION*]** # Use the one previously selected
+   1. URL
+   1. API KEY
    1. Click: **OK**
 1. Select: Subscription: **[*SUBSCRIPTION*]** # Use the one previously selected
 1. Select: Resource group: **[*UNIQUE*]** # Use the one previously selected
 1. Check: **Pin to dashboard** # If you want it on your dashboard
 1. Click: **Create**

-## Update the Data Management Gateway registration key
+## Create and Register the Data Management Gateway registration key

 1. Create the ADF Data Management Gateway
     1. Browse: https://portal.azure.com